 Now let me get back to our Thyme - back yard variety....

-If I don’t send the distilled oil off to a specific laboratory that tests for essential oils to find out what is in it, I really have no clue what medicinal properties it has!
+If I don’t send the distilled oil off to a specific laboratory that tests for essential oils to find out what is in it, I really have no clue what the chemistry is!

-So our Thymus vulgaris CT Back Yard is great for our salad, but not necessarily great for our healing work!
+Our Thymus vulgaris CT Back Yard is great for our salad, but not necessarily great for our promoting wellness!

-How do I link the Constituents of Essential Oils to the Medicinal Property?
+How do I link the Constituents of Essential Oils to the Property?

 If you want to learn more about those sub-categories and chemistry click here!